Nican Tlaca – What does it mean?

-Nican Tlaca is a Nahuatl (Mexica, Aztec, etc.) term used to refer to “the (indigenous) people” in their relation to the foreign invaders (Spanish/Christians.)
-From my understanding, while it has been documented as being used at least since the 1500’s, it was made popular in recent times by the organization Mexica Movement with the intention of creating a unifying term for the original peoples of the western hemisphere.
-The understanding is that Nican Tlaca means “we people here,” which infers one to be of the original people (Indigenous).
+Nican Tlaca is a Nahuatl term used to refer to “us Indigenous/Native people” as a way of distinguishing us from the Spanish invaders.
+While the term Nican Tlaca has been documented and used at least since the 1500’s, it was made popular in recent times by the organization Mexica Movement with the intention of creating a unifying label for Mesoamerican diaspora peoples.
+The understanding is that Nican Tlaca means “we people here,” which infers one to be of the Native people.

 Nican = Here